What to Do When Your Mugshot Is Watermarked by a Removal Site

 • Be cautious about clicking on links or buttons that promise quick removal; some sites use deceptive tactics to collect personal data or charge fees without delivering results.

-• Learn about the specific features and settings of government websites and external links where your mugshot might be hosted to better understand how to manage or request removal.
+• Learn about the specific features and settings of government websites and external sites where your mugshot might be hosted to understand better how to manage or request removal.

-• Consider the timing and frequency of your removal requests; some sites may require you to save form progress or fill out detailed forms to process your case properly.
+• Consider the timing and frequency of your removal requests; some sites may require you to save your form progress or complete detailed forms to ensure your case is processed correctly.

 Final Thoughts